SeldonIO/seldon-core/docs-gb/examples/pandasquery.md

+---
+description: Learn how to implement conditional ML pipelines in Seldon Core using Pandas Query models.
+This guide demonstrates dynamic data filtering, custom runtime implementation with MLServer, and building complex inference workflows with conditional branching based on data conditions.
+---

 # Conditional Pipeline with Pandas Query Model

 The model is defined as an MLServer custom runtime and allows the user to pass in a custom